Zero waste Christmas decorations from the garden

 Turn a weekend walk into a zero waste Christmas decorating expedition.

-However…until 2008, everyone had the right to gather up fallen wood and twigs as part of our Magna Carta rights, but this was rescinded by a European directive.
-So you don’t technically have the right to pick up twigs and branches you find on the street or in the park.
-You could always ask permission of local landowners, the council or the National Trust.
-Everyone is now much more familiar with the idea of ‘foraging’.
+Until 2008, everyone had the right to gather up fallen wood and twigs as part of our Magna Carta rights, but this was rescinded by a European directive.

 Decorating with lawn moss